LaloVene/MLH-PE-Project/README.md

 ### Projects Page
 ![Projects Page](https://user-images.githubusercontent.com/74735037/129464603-7b70f2f4-2e11-49cf-bf95-a0138f8143ea.png)
 ![Project example](https://user-images.githubusercontent.com/74735037/129464596-38fe0434-7f54-4ba9-a5a4-f728f71dd63e.png)
 The Projects Page displays all of the projects that the user is contributing to.
-It is also where the user can post about their own project to look for other developers.
+It is also where the user can post about their own project to look for other developers, and make edits to their post when necessary.

 ### Profile Page